Sheep, so many ways

 Posted on March 31 2020

-There are estimated some 1400 different kinds of sheep in the world.
+It's estimated that there are 1400 different kinds of sheep in the world.
 Imagine.

 Some are wooly round, all white and fleecy, with small ears that stick out at 10 and 2 o’clock.
 Others are lanky, covered with locks of hair (not wool), and their ears might droop to 4 and 7, depending.